-This bill proposes several updates to the current statutes regarding municipal zoning for multifamily residential development and adaptive reuse of commercial properties.
+This bill proposes several updates to current statutes regarding municipal zoning for multifamily residential development and adaptive reuse of commercial properties.
 Under the new provisions, municipalities with populations of 150,000 or more will be required to establish objective standards for multifamily residential development or adaptive reuse of existing commercial, office, or mixed-use parcels within 90 days of the bill's effective date.
-The bill changes the focus from a maximum of 10% of existing buildings to a minimum of 10% of existing parcels eligible for such developments.
-Additionally, it prohibits municipalities from designating individual parcels for development or excluding parcels from eligibility based on sound levels below 65 decibels.
+The bill allows for the development or reuse of at least 10% of these parcels, rather than limiting it to no more than 10% of existing buildings.
+Additionally, municipalities will be prohibited from designating individual parcels for development or excluding parcels from development based on sound levels below 65 decibels.

 Statutes affected: Introduced Version: 9-462.10